Developer Guide

 Edit Order Feature

-The edit order feature allows the user to edit an Order
+The edit order feature allows the user to edit an Order currently tracked by the system.

 Implementation

-Given below is an example usage scenario and how the EditOrderCommand
+Given below is an example usage scenario and how the EditOrderCommand mechanism behaves at each step.

 Step 1.
-The user inputs edito 3 n/John Doe i/Banana q/5
+The user inputs edito 3 n/John Doe i/Banana q/5.
+The following methods are called, in the given order:

 -